MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-03-webslate-2.md

 ### Add the *Web Slate: Load HTML Content (HTML Asset)* node

-The **Get Component in Children** node already contains the target we want--**WebSlateFramed**--so we can move forward and add the next node.
+The script graph already contains the two Object Variable nodes we need, so we can move forward and add the final node we need.

-1. Drag a connector from the Control Output port of the **Component: Get Component in Children** node and then create a new *Web Slate: Load HTML Content (HTML Asset)* node.
+1. Drag a connector from the Control Output port of the **If** node and then create a new *Web Slate: Load HTML Content (HTML Asset)* node.
 As discussed in the previous chapter, keep in mind that there are two nodes with very similar names.

     ![A screenshot of a computer Description ](../../../media/mesh-201/023-load-html-content.png)